vdhulst/idavie_docs/docs/source/how_to_interac.rst

    * - **Changing cube size scaling**
      -
    * - "edit zee axis" or "edit zed axis"
-     - Edit the z-axis of the cube (i.e., to compress the cube to a single layer or strech it).
+     - Edit the z-axis of the cube (i.e., to compress the cube to a single layer or stretch it).
 NOTE: No beam convolution is taken into account when performing this action.
 We assume that every channel has the same beam size.
 Use the moment maps (moment zero and moment one are available) if you wish to see a proper convolution with beam sizes taken into account.
    * - "save zee axis" or "save zed axis"
      - Save the new z-axis scale.
    * - "reset zee axis" or "reset zed axis"